terrastruct/byelinear/README.md

 last successfully exported issue to resume right where you left off.
 You can find the ID in the logs.

 You can also contact Linear's support and request they raise your rate limit temporarily.

-It will loop through Linear issues in reverse so that the most recent issue is created last and thus shows up first in GitHub issues.

-It uses the Linear GraphQL API and the GitHub V3 and V4 APIs.

 ## Install